benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                 -   MinAnimate: (string value: 0 or 1) Allows you to disable the title-bar animation when you minimise a window.
+                -   \"Shell Icon BPP: (no of bytes as string) This key details the bit-depth (number of colours) for the icons.
+In nearly all cases this should equal the bit-depth of your screen.
+If this setting is too high Windows will default to 4 bit/16 colour icons.
+                    See also: \[Icon problem: Low colour icons (4 bits/16 colours) even with 16/32 bit screen mode (Windows)\]
     -   InstallLocationsMRU: Contains the paths for the Startup folder programs.
     -   Keyboard layout: Specifies current keyboard layout.